Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 It’s a complex and varied condition which comes in different forms and severities and can make the skin feel intensely itchy and sore.

-The most common form causes raised plaques of thickened skin which appear red on lighter skin and may appear purple on darker skin tones.
+The most common form causes raised plaques of thickened skin which can appear red on lighter skin and may appear purple on darker skin tones.

 The plaques may have a scaly appearance on top, which may look silver on lighter skin and greyish on darker skin tones.